meditationstuff/protocol_1/narrative_writing_bib.md

 * Fredal, James.
 The enthymeme: Syllogism, reasoning, and narrative in ancient Greek rhetoric.
 Penn State Press, 2020.
 	* Bennett, W. Lance, and Martha S. Feldman.
 Reconstructing reality in the courtroom: Justice and judgment in American culture.
 Quid Pro Books, 2014.
 	* Iser, Wolfgang.
 "The reading process: A phenomenological approach \[1972]."
 The Critical (1986).
+		* Fish, Stanley.
+"Is there a text in this class?."
+Campus wars.
+Routledge, 2021.
+49-56.
 * Rodden, John.
 "How do stories convince us?
 Notes towards a rhetoric of narrative."
 College Literature (2008): 148-173.
 * - \[maybe quite misleading]
 	* Plumer, Gilbert.
 "Novels as arguments."
 Frans H. van Eemeren, Bart Garssen, David Godden & Gordon Mitchell (eds.), Proceedings of the Seventh International Conference of the International Society for the Study of Argumentation.
 Rozenberg / Sic Sat. pp. 1547-1558